27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 Elevation Gain: 557 ft

-The Tumalo Falls Trail will take you along the beautiful Tumalo Creek, and can get pretty busy.
+The Tumalo Falls Trail will take you along the beautiful Tumalo Creek, and it can get pretty busy.
 It is located near the Three Sisters Wilderness, and the falls are right there in front of you almost before you even start the trek.

 Most of the trail is up a slight incline, but only a gentle one, and you will traverse a path through pine and spruce forest, catching glimpses of the river along the way.

-It really is one of the most picturesque Oregon waterfall hikes in the area, with the waterfalls along route just an added bonus.
+It really is one of the most picturesque Oregon waterfall hikes in the area, with the waterfalls along the route just an added bonus.

 READ MORE: Tumalo Falls Hike and Bike Trail

-21. Proxy Falls
+19. Proxy Falls

 Distance: 1.6 miles